Advancing Science and Care Models for Lifespan Transitions in Neurodevelopmental Disorders*

 - Design and implement personalized intervention plans that adapt to the evolving needs of individuals with neurodevelopmental disorders, ensuring continuous and effective care.

 - Recognize common challenges and gaps in care during the transition from pediatric to adult healthcare and develop strategies to mitigate these issues.
-Recognize disease specific characteristics which may aide in finding the best fit transition rather than a one size fits all approach.

 Speakers